codatio/codat-docs/docs/configure/plans/start-up.md

 :::danger Legacy plan

-This page contains details of our legacy Start-up plan that is no longer available.
+This page contains details of our legacy Start-up plan that is not available for new customers.
 Refer to our [Plans](/configure/create-account) page for the most up-to-date options.

 :::